smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_search.md

 - Updated Date : {{ git_revision_date_localized }}

-Using ThanoSQL's REST API, you can query and search for similar images within the ThanoSQL workspace DB using images, text, and built models.
+Using ThanoSQL's REST API, you can query and search for similar images within the ThanoSQL workspace database using images, text, and built models.

 ## **To search for an image using images**